-It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent states and localities, of his investment in us.
-Accordingly, each prospective unitholder should consult, and must depend upon, his own tax counsel or other advisor with regard to those matters.
-Further, it is the responsibility of each unitholder to file all state and local, as well as federal tax returns, that may be required of him.
-Stinson Morrison Hecker LLP has not rendered an opinion on the state or local tax consequences of an investment in us.
+It is the responsibility of each unitholder to investigate the legal and tax consequences, under the laws of pertinent states and localities, of the unitholder's investment in us.
+Accordingly, each prospective unitholder should consult, and must depend upon, his or her own tax counsel or other advisor with regard to those matters.
+Further, it is the responsibility of each unitholder to file all state and local, as well as federal tax returns, that may be required of the unitholder.
+Stinson Morrison Hecker LLP has not rendered an opinion on the state, local or foreign tax consequences of an investment in us.